mpirvu/TechXchange2003/README.md

 10. Deploy the services in OCP

+      > **NOTE**: If you are working on a cluster that is shared with others, please ensure that you are using a unique project name.
+We recommend using the format sccProject- followed by your initials.
+For example, sccProject-rm.

-    1. Create and switch to the "project-[Your initial]" namespace:
+    1. Create and switch to the "sccProject-[Your initial]" namespace:
        ```
-       oc new-project project-[Your initial]
+       oc new-project sccProject-[Your initial]

-       oc project project-[Your initial]
+       oc project sccProject-[Your initial]
        ```

     2. Go to the Knative directory: